na-teag/editeur-AEF/README.md

 5. Create a new automate based on the collected information.States are created based on the sets in newAutomateBP, and transitions are added accordingly.

 ### Function produit :
+This function allows the user to interactively do the product operations on automates stored in a list.